Yog Sunder Desai: Career

 Yog Sunder founded his dance ensemble in 1948 in Calcutta and called it the Indian Revival Group in the spirit of revivalism that was sweeping the country.
 One of the foremost dance ensembles in India.
 The Group has completed over 75 years of unbroken chain of existence, dedicated to the cause of furthering the rich multi-cultural heritage, mythology, philosophy and glory of India.
 Inspired by Gandhian ideologies, Yog Sunder has taken art to the masses.

-Yog Sunder undertook highly adventurous and strenuous tours to border areas in Ladakh and Arunachal Pradesh.
-The Indian Revival Group was the first to visit Ladakh in 1958 where it performed for the Jawans at an altitude of over 12,500 feet with the help of oxygen.
-The group has undertaken the most challenging and toughest journeys in Himalayas to reach difficult and snow-covered places to perform for the Indian Army.
-Artists wearing army boots and jackets, performed on makeshift army truck stages with truck headlights!
+Yog Sunder undertook adventurous tours to border areas in Ladakh and Arunachal Pradesh.
+The Indian Revival Group was the first to visit Ladakh in 1958, where it performed for the Jawans at an altitude of over 12,500 feet with the help of oxygen.
+The group has taken challenging journeys in the Himalayas to reach difficult and snow-covered places to perform for the Indian Army.
+Artists wearing army boots and jackets, performed on makeshift army truck stages with truck headlights.

 The first production of Indian Revival Group ‘Freedom Festival’ premiered on 15 August 1948.
 This production was followed by "Birth of freedom", presented on Gandhi Jayanti in 1949 followed by 'Ajanta’.
 'Mahabharata' in silhouette and shadow was presented in Purna Kumbh Mela, Haridwar in 1950 so that maximum people could witness at minimum cost.
 Yog Sunder was the producer-director and Arjuna.
 Indian Revival Group has produced and presented several ballets and dance programmes incorporating different styles and techniques of Indian dance with appeal to the masses and classes alike.

 In 1954 Yog Sunder went to Egypt through INT of Bombay to perform on a chartered cruise ship 'SS Independence'.
 The Indian Revival Group's first tour abroad was arranged by the Indian National Theatre in the year 1954, when it performed in Cairo.
 The Group was received by the then President of Egypt, General Naguib, and its programme received reviews in the Egyptian press with front page news and photographs.

 In 1955, Yog Sunder produced 'Rhythms of India,' a spectacle of India's rich and varied dance heritage that has stood the test of time and remained ever popular, evolving in the last 70 years.
 The show went on All-India Tours in 1955 and 1956 which lasted for over ten months each.